ngoldbaum/ngoldbaum.github.io/content/posts/repo-contents.md

 When you look inside of a code repository you will likely first see just the contents of a codebase at a particular revision.
 However, the repository also contains a compressed version of the contents of every file at every version of the codebase.
-For a mercurial repository, these compressed data are contained in a hidden `.hg/` directory.
+For a Mercurial repository, these compressed data are contained in a hidden `.hg/` directory.
 In this blog post I'm going to try to figure out what data are contained in this directory and how it's structured.

-To follow along you will need to have mercurial installed.
+To follow along you will need to have Mercurial installed.
 I'm going to use the latest version, Mercurial 5.0, which you can install in a number of ways, perhaps easiest using the `pip` associated with a Python 2.7 installation.
-Mercurial 5.0 has beta support for Python 3.5 or newer, so you can use that as well if you do not have a Python 2.7 installation set up:
+Mercurial 5.0 has beta support for Python 3.5 or newer, so you can use that as well if you do not have a Python 2.7 installation set up.
+To install, do the following:

 ```
 $ pip install mercurial --user